 Industry Based Survey for Gulf of Maine Cod

-The Industry Based Survey (IBS) for Gulf of Maine Cod is a pilot study designed to collect information regarding the distribution of Gulf of Maine (GOM) cod.
-Funded through the Cooperative Research Partners Program, the IBS is a collaborative effort between the commercial fishing industry, MarineFisheries, Maine Department of Marine Resources, New Hampshire Fish and Game, Rhode Island Department of Environmental Management, and National Marine Fisheries Service, and the Northeast Fisheries Science Center.
+The Industry Based Survey (IBS) for Gulf of Maine Cod was a pilot study from 2003 to 2007, designed to collect information regarding the distribution of Gulf of Maine (GOM) cod.
+It was funded through the Cooperative Research Partners Program as a collaborative effort between the commercial fishing industry, MarineFisheries, Maine Department of Marine Resources, New Hampshire Fish and Game, Rhode Island Department of Environmental Management, National Marine Fisheries Service, and the Northeast Fisheries Science Center.

-As part of its detailed survey of cod populations, to complement existing state and federal surveys, the IBS is in a unique position to provide intensive data within the MassBay Cod Conservation Zone (CCZ).
+As part of its detailed survey of cod populations, complement to existing state and federal surveys, the IBS offered a unique position providing intensive data within the MassBay Cod Conservation Zone (CCZ).